 Non-Traditional Trademarks and Inherently Valuable Expression

-The Protection of Non-Traditional Marks: Critical Perspectives (Irene Calboli & Martin Senftleben eds., Oxford University Press 2018, Forthcoming)
+The Protection of Non-Traditional Trademarks: Critical Perspectives (Irene Calboli & Martin Senftleben eds., Oxford University Press 2018)

 Date Written: March 20, 2018